 Evaluate Your Monthly Budget

-Use the 50/20/30 budget rule as a rule of thumb.
+There are several budgeting methods to try out.
+We like the 50/20/30 budget rule as a rule of thumb.
 Essentially, you are allocating your after-tax income into three budget buckets:

 Adopt a disciplined strategy as early as possible when you have fewer items to track.
 Use budget apps readily available or create your own excel spreadsheet.